satyamnag/tutrtalk-local-voice-ai/README.md

 ## Getting Started

 Windows uses the PowerShell command; Linux and OSX use the bash command.
-Both will prompt you to choose CPU or GPU.
+Both will prompt you to choose CPU or Nvidia GPU.

 Windows:
 ```bash